What's in the box [#whats-in-the-box]

 ## How it's structured [#how-its-structured]

-Components in Cubitt are organised into layers:
+Components in Cubitt are organised around public UI surfaces:

-* **Foundations** cover the visual language underneath — colour, typography, iconography, and the design tokens that tie it all together.
+* **Foundations** cover the visual language underneath: colour, typography, iconography, and the design tokens that tie it all together.

 ## Who it's for [#who-its-for]